Fast Predictive Uncertainty for Classification with Bayesian Deep Networks: The Laplace Bridge for BNNs

-where $\mJ(\vx)$ is the $P \times K$ Jacobian matrix representing the derivative $\frac{\partial \vz}{\partial \vtheta}$ \citep{McKay1995NetworkBayesReview}.
-This is a linearized approximation of the network, which is often computationally infeasible due to the size of the Jacobian.
-For the experiments with larger networks, we therefore use a last-layer Laplace approximation of the network as successfully used e.g. by \citet{ScalableBayesianOptimizationDNNs2015,2016DeepKernelLearning,brosse2020last,kristiadi2020being}.
+The Laplace Bridge can be applied to any NN setup that maps from a Gaussian to probabilities by using the softmax.
+Throughout this paper, we use a last-layer Laplace approximation of the network as successfully used e.g. by \citet{ScalableBayesianOptimizationDNNs2015,kristiadi2020being}.
 It is given by